Go-Fish-2025/go-fish-backend/README.md

   - `timezone`: Timezone the data is to be returned in
   - Either (latitude, longitude, timezone) or (location) needs to be present.
 - **Response**
-  - `200 OK` with weather forecast data of the place
+  - `200 OK` with weather forecast json data of the place
   - `401 Unauthorized` if Auth header is invalid
   - Other 400 errors